LAKE NOKONI

 970.586.1206

-- click to see trail photos from this backpacking trip Lake Nokoni: October 1, 1993
+- click to see photos from this backpacking trip to Lake Nokoni: October 1, 1993

-- click to view a detailed trip report of this hike in Rocky Mountain National Park: October 1, 1993
+- click to view a Daytimer report from this hike in Rocky Mountain National Park: October 1, 1993 (password required)

 - click for links to other outdoor books and magazines